gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 Our updated shader supports both flat 2D and stereoscoping rendering.
 All we need to set the `isAmplifiedRendering` function constant when creating a `MTLRenderPipelineState` and supply the correct matrices to it.

 > **_NOTE:_** It is important to note that even when rendering on Apple Vision you may need to render to a flat 2D texture.
 One example would be drawing shadows, where you put a virtual camera where the sun should be, render to a depth buffer and then project these depth values when rendering to the main displays to determine if a pixel is in shadow or not.
 Rendering from the Sun point of view in this case does not require multiple render targets or vertex amplification.
+With our updated vertex shader, we can now support both.

-> With our updated vertex shader, we can now support both.
+## Updating and Encoding a Frame of Content